-This section deals with Asbestos removal and what to do if you think that your home may possibly contain asbestos
+This page offers information about asbestos removal and what to do if you think that your home may contain asbestos.

 - asbestos cement on the side of bath panels.

 If your home is rented, your landlord may have information about the property and any asbestos it may have.

 You must never sand, drill or saw asbestos materials.
 Always seek advice before thinking of removing asbestos and follow the basic rules below if carrying out asbestos cement removal work.
 Do not attempt to remove asbestos lagging, spray coatings or large areas of Insulation Board by yourself as these materials can only be safely removed by a licensed contractor.
-Sometimes it will be necessary to take a sample; for example, to identify the type of asbestos.
+Sometimes it will be necessary to take a sample, for example to identify the type of asbestos.

-- prepare the work area: remove any unnecessary items, cover the floor and surfaces with disposable polythene sheeting.
+- prepare the work area by removing any unnecessary items, cover the floor and surfaces with disposable polythene sheeting

-- damp down: use a plant sprayer or hosepipe but don't soak the area as this will make cleaning up more difficult.
+- damp down areas using a plant sprayer or hosepipe, but don't soak the area as this will make cleaning up more difficult

-- remove the asbestos without breaking it up, wrap in polythene sheeting or bags and seal with tape.
+- remove the asbestos without breaking it up, wrap it in polythene sheeting or bags and seal with tape

-- visually inspect the area and clear up any debris by hand: wipe down with disposable damp cloths.
-Never use a vacuum cleaner as this will just spread dust around.
+- visually inspect the area and clear up any debris by hand by wiping down with disposable damp cloths.
+Never use a vacuum cleaner as this will spread dust around

 - pick up polythene sheeting and remove protective clothing and dispose of both as asbestos waste.

-- wash hands and face after the job is completed.
+- wash your hands and face after the job is completed.